Sofia Tomasoni

 Sofia Tomasoni (born 27 February 2002 in Bologna) is an Italian kitesurfer and winner of the women's Youth Olympic title in Twin Tip Racing in 2018.

+Life

-Sofia was the first woman to ever win an Olympic title in the history of kitesurfing.
+Tomasoni was born in 2002.
+She competed in the Youth Olympics in 2018 where kitesurfing (Twin Tip) was a new sport.
+She became the first woman to ever win an Olympic title in kitesurfing.
+Both Nina Font and Poema Newland were the runners-up taking silver.
 She ranked first in the world for Twin Tip Racing in the years 2017 and 2018 before switching to the Formula Kite discipline.